 Replacing Wandsworth Town’s gyratory road system: Transport for London (TfL) has completed an initial public consultation on its proposals, the “key objective” of which “is to help improve the look and feel of Wandsworth town centre by removing through-traffic from the main shopping areas”.
-You can view the draft plans, with maps, commentary and artists’ impressions, here.
-Many Society members responded individually to TfL’s online survey.
-Our Planning Group is now preparing a position paper to assist TfL’s further work.
+The draft plans, with maps, commentary and artists’ impressions are here.
+Many Society members responded to TfL’s online survey.

 Initial building work has begun on the Ram Brewery site – now described as the ‘Ram Quarter’.
 See www.ram-brewery.co.uk.
 The Society’s earlier involvement with the project is described on our Current Concerns page.
 Following recent planning approvals, the tower block will now have 38 storeys (rather than the 36 earlier approved).